Cats are susceptible to parasites, including nematodes, cestodes, and trematodes.

-Generally speaking, the majority of worms are shed in the environment through the feces.
+Generally speaking, most worms are shed in the environment through feces.

 Therefore, it can safely be assumed that the most common way of worm infestation in cats is by ingesting the feces of infected felines.

 Alternatively, the way of an infestation can be coming into contact with objects contaminated with feces from infected cats.

 Kittens usually get worms from their mothers.

-It is an interesting fact that certain types of worms can pass through the placenta and infect unborn kittens.
+It is interesting that certain types of worms can pass through the placenta and infect unborn kittens.

 This way of infestation is known as prenatal infection.